humanshield89/luffy-workshop-2/CSS-Exsercise-1/Selectors/selectors.md

 ### Exercise 5: Adjacent Sibling Selector

-Select all elements with the class `info` that are immediately followed by an element with the class `note`.
-Change the font style of the `info` element to italic.
+Select all elements with the class `note` that are immediately followed by an element with the class `info`.
+Change the font style of the `note` element to italic.

 ```html
 <!DOCTYPE html>